 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

-Gasoline, Diesel, Hydraulic Fluid, brake fluids are used in the equipment working the site and will be used for the ongoing operations.
+Gasoline, Diesel, Hydraulic Fluid, brake fluids are used in the equipment working the site operations requiring ambulance service to the hospital.

 4) Describe special emergency services that might be required.